 Gayle passes Lara's Windies run record in 300th ODI

-PORT OF SPAIN, Trinidad and Tobago (AFP) — Chris Gayle on Sunday became the all-time highest West Indian run-scorer in one-day international cricket.
+Port of Spain , Trinidad and Tobago (AFP) — Chris Gayle yesterday became the all-time highest West Indian run-scorer in One-Day International (ODI) cricket.

-However, he was dismissed without adding to that score in the very next over, trapped leg-before by right-arm fast-medium bowler Bhuvneshwar Kumar to have the West Indies at 45 for one in the tenth over replying to India's total of 279 for seven.
+However, he was dismissed without adding to that score in the very next over, trapped leg-before by right-arm fast-medium bowler Bhuvneshwar Kumar to have the West Indies at 45 for one in the 10th over, replying to India's total of 279 for seven.

-This match was already an historic landmark for Gayle as it is his 300th ODI, taking him past Lara's 299 as the most by a West Indian in the 50 overs-per-side format.
+This match was already a historic landmark for Gayle as it is his 300th ODI, taking him past Lara's 299 as the most by a West Indian in the 50 overs-per-side format.

 Having made his senior West Indies debut in an ODI against India in Toronto almost 20 years earlier, where he batted at number four in the order, Gayle had initially announced that he would be retiring from the format after the 2019 World Cup in England.